cpen333/cpen333.github.io/_labs/cplusplus.md

    }

    ```
    This allows us to use `std::cout << state << std::endl` to print out all our state's information.
 We were able to access the state's member variables directly because they are declared as **public**.
 If they aren't, you will have to use *accessor methods* to get the desired information (or declare the method as a `friend`, but that is beyond the scope of this course).
+Since this function is defined in the header (as opposed to only being *declared*), we need to mark it as `inline`.
+This only applies to stand-alone functions, not classes or member functions.

 #### Creating the `Car` class

-Now we will create the `Car` class, which will do most of the work for driving.
+Next we will create the `Car` class, which will do most of the work for driving.

 1. Create a new file called `Car.h`.
 In this file, complete the class *declaration*: declare all the necessary public/private member variables and functions, but do not write implementations in the header.
-Note that you may need more variables than what appear in the class diagram.
+Note that you may need more variables than what appears in the class diagram.
 Since the class diagram leaves some things unspecified, it is up to you to fill in the details however you like.
 2. Create a new file called `Car.cpp`.
-In this file, write all the implementation details for the method.
+In this file, write all the implementation details for the member functions.
 If you're not sure how to do this, check the [class notes]({{site.url}}/lectures/cplusplus/#separating-classes-into-header-and-source-files).<br/>
 **Notes:**
   - To use `std::string`, you will have to include the C\+\+ header `<string>`.
 If you've never used the `std::string` class before, it acts a bit like c-strings (`char*`), but is an object that has member functions for computing things like the length.
   - You should use the `physics.h` library you developed in Part 1 inside the `drive(...)` function implementation.